edouardkombo/gaming-api-nuxtjs/README.md

 SET UP INSTRUCTIONS

-You will need DOcker running on your machine.
+You will need Docker running on your machine.
 THis project uses Swagger (OpenAPi), Symfony and NuxtJs for frontend.

 - git clone https://github.com/edouardkombo/gaming-api-nuxtjs